victor-gp/lucario-vscode-theme/README.md

 The Lucario color scheme was [created by Raphael Amorim](https://github.com/raphamorim/lucario).
 It's available for a bunch of editors including Atom, Vim and Sublime Text.

-VSCode takes JSON color themes.
+VS Code takes JSON color themes.
 The scripts to develop in YAML are adapted from [the Dracula theme](https://github.com/dracula/visual-studio-code).

 Some of the code samples used for testing come from other projects.
 They are attributed in [this document](./samples/_attribution.md).

-The theme logo on the VSCode Marketplace is a Lucario sprite from Pokémon Café Mix.
+The theme logo on the VS Code Marketplace is a Lucario sprite from Pokémon Café Mix.

 ## License